Registration Options

 Chronic Pain and Depression/Anxiety: Addressing the Cycle

-1. Evaluate the relationship between chronic pain and mental health conditions, such as depression and anxiety.
+1. Describe the relationship between chronic pain and mental health conditions, such as depression and anxiety.

-3. Recommend appropriate pharmacologic and/or non-pharmacologic treatments for patients experiencing comorbid chronic pain and depression/anxiety when presented with a patient case.
+3. Develop an appropriate pharmacologic and/or non-pharmacologic treatment plan for patients experiencing comorbid chronic pain and depression/anxiety.

 Managing Pain and Co-Occurring Opioid Disorder: Dispelling Myths to Improve Care

-1. Evaluate the risks of undertreated pain for patients with co-occuring opioid use disorder.
+1. Evaluate the risks of undertreated pain for patients with co-occurring opioid use disorder.

 2. Design a treatment plan to address co-occurring chronic pain and opioid use disorder.